aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The Sharpen image effect improves image detail and visual clarity by emphasizing pixel contrasts, creating a sharper and more defined appearance.
+The Sharpen image effect elevates image detail and enhances visual clarity through the emphasis on pixel contrasts, resulting in a crisper and more precisely defined appearance.
+This enhancement contributes to a heightened level of detail and clarity in the overall visual presentation.
 </p>

 <a href="./sharpen-filter/">Sharpen Filter Example</a>